sectorzero/sectorzero.github.io/temp/recipes.md

 - Add fresh granola on top for sweetness & crunchiness and enjoy

 ## Burger 1
+- Top Secret

 ## Vegan Taco Medley

 ## Palak Saag
+- blanch lightly the saag and add to cold water - less heat, more green, more nutrients and flavor
+- saute in oil - only jeera, onion, ginger, garlic, chillis
+- blend saag and sauted onion, maybe also add a bit mint
+- heat little oil, add coriander, turmeric to oil, just to heat and then add blended mixture
+- add salt, kastoori methi, yogurt or creame
+- cook very little 3-4 mins, otherwiise spinach will decolor and lose taste

 ## Channa Masala